unicorn-yh/NeoPatient/README.md

 ## Dataset

-Download the dataset from Tsinghua Cloud, and put the dataset in `./dataset`, where the `./dataset/train/images` folder in the path contains the training images.
+Download the preprocessed ROCO dataset from [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/c10a6bfc0fb74fd28cbd/), and put the dataset in `./dataset`, where the `./dataset/train/images` folder in the path contains the training images.
 The structure ensures compatibility with training pipelines.
 Each entry in `metadata.jsonl` contains the file path of the image and its corresponding descriptive caption.
 Train set contains 65420 images, test set contains 8176 images, and validation set contains 8172 images.